List of Arrow characters: Mia Smoak

 After the Crisis, Mia's history has changed.
 In the new timeline in 2040, Mia grew up with William in Star City as a wealthy heiress, her family's name is redeemed after Oliver's sacrifices as Green Arrow and thus can use her father's surname as Mia Queen, was never trained by Nyssa and is engaged to J.J.
 She is just graduated from college and got a job offer from William.
 However, Laurel restored Mia's memories and training from the initial timeline, and with the city again at risk of being attacked once more, she becomes the Green Arrow.
 Having remembered J.J.'s villainy also caused Mia to reconsider his proposal to her.
 Sara Lance later visited Mia to bring her to Oliver's upcoming funeral.
 After mentioning how her time period's William was abducted by unknown people, Mia rescues a younger William from her father's old enemy John Byrne.
 Afterwards, she provides support to her mother's past self and attend her father's funeral before returning to her own time.

+After the Crisis, William's life is altered after a timeline change; he grew up with Mia and is the heir of the Queen Estate and CEO of SmoakTech after his stepmother mysteriously disappeared, and Harris Consolidated does not exist in name since he did not change his in this timeline.
+After Mia becomes the Green Arrow, the public suspects William has become his father's successor, and then later kidnapped.
+Back in the present, a younger William is abducted as Mia mentions to Team Arrow what happened to her time period's William.
+He is rescued from John Byrne by Mia, and later bonds with his half-sister's future self.

+Atter two years ago, Iris helps Mia with a lead on William and convinces her to visit Felicity Smoak.